 U3A is now active in most Australian states across cities and regional areas, where, like us, learning cooperatives draw upon the knowledge, experience, skills and enthusiasm of their own members.

-Our U3A incorporated on 31 May, 1987 and although the Management and Program Committees meet in Victor Harbor, and presentations are held there, our groups gather along the coast from Goolwa to Victor.
+Our U3A incorporated on 31 May, 1987 and although the Management and Program Committees meet in Victor Harbor, and the majority of presentations are held there, our groups gather along the coast from Goolwa to Victor.

 We offer opportunities to learn, create, inform and socialise in a collaborative environment that contributes to members' overall health and well-being.